sg406651/Numpy/Readme.rst

 Exercise 3
 ~~~~~~~~~~
 Load data from ``data/ex3_data.npy`` and filter out rows with ``nan`` values.
-Report how many rows are dropped during filtering.
-Globally or per column.
+Report how many rows are dropped during filtration, globally and per column.

 Exercise 3
 ~~~~~~~~~~
+Load data from ``data/iris.csv`` using ``loadtxt`` from ``numpy``.
-Using ``loadtxt`` form ``numpy`` load data from ``data/iris.csv``.
-Skip header and name column.
+Skip header and name columns.
-For each column calculate `mean`, `median` and `std`
+For each column calculate: `mean`, `median` and `std`

 Exercise 4
 ~~~~~~~~~~
 Load data from ``data/sample_treated.npz``.
-Assume that each row of ``outputs`` array contains information
+Assume that each row of the ``outputs`` array contains information about the size of some structure traced in time.
-about size of some structure traced in time.
-We would like to know which object grows at least two times during
+We would like to know which object grows doubles its size during observation.
-observation.